U.N. says it can't accept Russia's offer of Golan troops

 Russia is a longtime ally and arms supplier to Syrian President Bashar al-Assad, whose forces are fighting rebels trying to overthrow him in a civil war.

-U.N. spokesman Martin Nesirky said it was impossible at the moment for the United Nations to accept the offer from Russia, which along with the United States, Britain, France and China is a permanent, veto-wielding member of the 15-nation Security Council.
+U.N. spokesman Martin Nesirky said it was impossible at the moment for the world body to accept the offer from Russia, which along with the United States, Britain, France and China is a permanent, veto-wielding member of the 15-nation Security Council.

 "We appreciate the consideration that the Russian Federation has given to provide troops to the Golan," he told reporters.